 Plastic chews can lead to a plastic smell , nasty.

-Chemicals and colours in treats leave a residue and will also negate the benefits of any expensive healthy feed.
+Chemicals and colours in treats leave a residue, therefore negating the benefits of any expensive healthy feed.

-Let’s not forget the human processed food you, or family members, may be guilty of sneaking under the table.
-Even if given in love, STOP!
-Dogs are not designed to eat our processed, palm oil, food.
+Stop feeding dogs from the table!
+Let’s not forget the human processed food you, or family members, may be guilty of sneaking under the table are not designed for dogs.
+It is processed and often contains palm oil

 Rawhide does get stuck.

-There are so many products on the market.
+On the market there are so many products to choose from.
 The ingredients are the first clue.
 Some of the ingredients in dog chews are awful.
 When was the last time you picked up and read a box of treats?
 Did you read the calories per chew as well?

 Pros of Deer Antler Dog Treats

 Deer antler dog chews are as close to nature’s intentions as you can get!
 We love the fact that they are great for dog’s teeth, their health and well being.
-Clean eating is the way forward.
+I know clean eating is the way forward because:

-There is nothing added, nor taken away from the naturally dropped antler.
+- Nothing is added, nor taken away from the naturally dropped antler.

-We have not used heat, acids, enzymes or bleach in the process of getting the chews from deer to dog.
+- No heat, acids, enzymes or bleach has been used in the process of getting the chews from deer to dog.

-No growth hormones, steroids or antibiotics in the antler.
+- Growth hormones, steroids or antibiotics is not used in the antler.

 “Thank you so much for introducing me to Staglers.
 My dog had bad breath and a dull coat.
-Since giving deer antler to her for supervised sessions I can see the improvement and the bad breath is a thing of the past.
+Since giving deer antler to her for supervised sessions I can see the improvement and, as a result, the bad breath is a thing of the past.
 My vet is very happy with the hygiene in her mouth” Annie

-If you have any further questions about Deer Antler Dog Chews then please get in touch.
-We’re here to help you ‘chews’ the right size treat for your dog.
+I recommend you contact me if you have any further questions about Deer Antler Dog Chews. i am here to help you ‘chews’ the right size treat for your dog.